smcclab/smc-course/_resources/01-faq.md

 things, but if you're willing to put in the work it shouldn't be an un-manageable workload.

+## I'm a musician (or programmer) and I'm worried that I don't have the required programming (or music) skills---will I be ok?

+Even after reading the previous two answers you still might be worried.
+And everyone's different, so it's hard to give a definitive answer to this question.
+Still, one key question to ask yourself is do you _like_ the thing you're worried about not having the required skills in, and do you want to learn more about it?

+If you're a muso, do you _like_ thinking about patterns, structure & "compositional rules"?
+Do you want to learn more about programming and computers and use them in your creative practice?

+If you're a programmer, do you _like_ music?
+Do you like thinking about patterns in art & music and always wondered if that structure could be expressed in a computer program?
+Do you want to learn how to use your computing & logic skills to create music?

+If the answers to these questions are yes, then I think you'll be fine.
+You'll be motivated to learn the things you don't know already, and you might surprise yourself about how much you enjoy learning about how to put computers to work in making your own music.
+Imagine actually enjoying & being motivated to learn something---who'd have thought that uni could be like that 😜?

 ### What does this course look like, week-to-week? {#what-does-this-course-look-like-week-to-week}

 Each week, you'll: